wojdyr/fityk/doc/model.rst

 This chapter shows how to construct the model.

 Complex models are often a sum of many functions.
-That is why in Fityk the model *F* is constructed as a list of component functions and is computed as :math:`F = \sum_i f_i`.
+That is why in Fityk the model *F* is constructed by summing a list of component functions:
+:math:`F = \sum_i f_i`.

-Each component function :math:`f_i` is one of predefined functions, such as Gaussian or polynomial.
+Each component function :math:`f_i` is of a predefined type, such as Gaussian or polynomial.
-This is not a limitation, because the user can add any function to the predefined functions.
+This is not a limitation, because the user can define new function type and add it to the predefined types.

 To avoid confusion, the name *function* will be used only when referring to a component function, not when when referring to the sum (model), which mathematically is also a function.
-The predefined functions will be sometimes called *function types*.
+The *function types* will sometimes be called "predefined functions".

 Function :math:`f_i=f_i(x; \boldsymbol{a})` is a function of *x*, and depends on a vector of parameters :math:`\boldsymbol{a}`.